alecmus/liblec/README.md

  ... and more.

- Development of the lecui library started in late 2018, first alpha release was in mid-2021, and the expected date for the first beta release is late 2021.
+ Development of the lecui library started early 2019, first alpha release was in mid-2021, and the expected date for the first beta release is late 2021.